sethuli20241379-maker/Smart-Campus-API/README.md

 HTTP 422 Unprocessable Entity is considered more semantically accurate because the error does not relate to the requested endpoint itself but rather to the content of the request payload.
 Returning a 404 in this case, therefore, would be misleading.

+Here, the issue arises from the client's submitted data.
+The request body is syntactically correct JSON and can be parsed successfully, but it contains a logical error.
+For example, the roomId provided does not correspond to any existing room in the system.
+This means the server understands the request but cannot process it due to invalid semantic content.